HodAlpert/distributed_system_programming_Ass1/README.md

 messages and submit tasks it is very unlikely to happen. if other thread failed- it will be submitted again, until it finishes.

-In case a worker fails- than another worker will be able to take it's place
+In case a worker fails- than another worker will be able to take it's place in all unfinished tasks after two minutes

 ## Versioning